Paul S. Rusnock

 Defense, Space & Security

-Paul Rusnock is vice president and general manager of the Satellite Systems organization located within Boeing’s Network & Space Systems (N&SS) business.
+Paul Rusnock is vice president and general manager of the Satellite Systems organization located within Boeing’s Space and Missile Systems (SMS) business.
 He oversees and manages the company’s major commercial and government satellite and ground programs for communications, national defense and other missions.
 Rusnock also is the Boeing executive for the El Segundo site and the Defense, Space & Security executive for the Seal Beach, Calif., site.

 Prior to this assignment, Rusnock was vice president for Government Space Systems for Space and Intelligence Systems division, overseeing the Wideband Global SATCOM, Global Positioning System, Tracking and Data Relay Satellites, Payload Programs, Experimental Systems Group and Advanced Information Technology programs.